Usbac/wolff/docs/en/authentication.md

 It's built on top of the `Wolff\Core\DB` class so it uses PDO.

+_Keep in mind that the PHP PDO extension must be installed and enabled for the authentication utility to work._

 ## Starting

 First you need to instantiate the `Auth` class, its constructor looks like this: